vitimiti/Vmr.Sdl2.Net/README.md

 These are a series of projects using the existing libraries to show examples on how you may want to use them, as well as showcase similarities and differences with the native library API.

-- Example 001:
+### Example 001:

-    - A rough, simple example on how to create a basic window and handle the quit events.
+A rough, simple example on how to create a basic window and handle the quit events.

-- Example 002:
+### Example 002:

-    - A more refined example on how to load a BMP file and display it into the window's screen surface.
+A more refined example on how to load a BMP file and display it into the window's screen surface.

+### Example 003:

+Practically identical to [Example 002](#example-002), but further adds onto the event system.

 ## The Code Of Conduct